Solid Lotion Bars:

 Another important element in this process is to know your skin, right?

-Point is, know your skin and know your goals!
-Please share with the community any all-natural solid lotion bars your have tried and like!
-Thanks for coming by!
+Know your skin.
+Furthermore, know your goals!
+Please share with the community any all-natural solid lotion bars your have tried.